nodejs/TSC/README.md

 ## Policy Change Proposal Process

+The Node.js TSC is chartered to oversee the technical governance of all Top Level Projects and Working Groups under the Node.js Foundation.
+The TSC establishes the default governance, conduct, and licensing policies for all Top Level Projects.
+Top Level Projects and Working Groups have broad powers of self-governance.

-For a proposal to create or change a process foundation-wide, a PR should be opened in the `nodejs/TSC` repository.
+To propose a change or addition to policies or prcesses that are intended to cover all Top Level Projects and Working Groups in the foundation, a PR should be opened in the `nodejs/TSC` repository.

 The pull request can be labeled `tsc-agenda` to request that it be put on the agenda for the next TSC meeting.